ISISComputingGroup/ibex_developers_manual/Sample-Changer-Support-Module.md

 ## What to do after changing racks

-1. Edit Instrument/Settings/machinename/configurations/motionSetPoints/sampleChanger.xml setting the rack_type, xoff and yoff attributes.
+1. Edit Instrument/Settings/machinename/configurations/motionSetPoints/sampleChanger.xml setting the `rack_type`, `xoff` and `yoff` attributes.
 1. Either press the "Reload config" button on the sample changer OPI, which can be accessed from the synoptic view or put a value to machinename:username:SAMPCHNG:RECALC

 ## Mapping motors to axes